osrf/gazebo_design/render_engine/render_engine.md

 ![alt text](rendering_uml2.png)

-Each concrete class in a scene-graph will be directly or indirectly derived from an implementation of the abstract `Node` class.
-The `Node` class provides the interface for setting the pose and scale of an object in the scene-graph, as well as the addition and removal of its children.
-Any subclass of `Node` can be added to any other instance of `Node`.
-These concrete classes will also be responsible for implementing its respective pure virtual interface.
-The UML diagram below shows this relationship for the `OgreLight` class.
+Each element in a scene-graph will be directly or indirectly derived from an implementation of the abstract `Node` class.
+The `Node` class provides the interface for simply setting the pose of an object in the scene-graph.
+The only possible internal node in a scene-graph will be the `Visual` class.
+All other `Node` subclasses (`Sensor` and `Light`) may only be leaf nodes.
+Consequently, the `Visual` class will be the only class to provide functionality to add and remove children.
+The UML diagram below shows this relationship:

 ![alt text](rendering_uml3.png)

-While diagram clearly illustrates the dreaded diamond inheritance problem, we do not believe it will cause any major issues.
-As the generic `Node` and `Light` classes strictly contain pure virtual functions, the `OgreLight` class will only inherit functionality from `OgreNode` and implement the remaining `Light` interface itself.
+While this diagram clearly illustrates the dreaded diamond inheritance problem, we do not believe it will cause any major issues.
+As the generic `Node` and `Visual` classes strictly contain pure virtual functions, the `OgreVisual` class will only inherit functionality from `OgreNode` and implement the remaining `Visual` interface itself.
 The full relationship of scene-graph nodes can be seen in the following UML diagram:

 ![alt text](rendering_uml4.png)